Building a strong online presence: Top 3 website tips for SMBs

 What a missed opportunity!

 Turning your website into a money maker can really open up your business to an additional revenue stream while boosting customer satisfaction.
-If you consider the holiday season, this missed opportunity is multiplied.
+If you consider the holiday season coming up, this missed opportunity is multiplied.
 You can and should, capitalize on the increased consumer spending associated with the holiday season and offer your services to a broader audience, maximizing your business's true potential.

 As the name implies, these sites incorporate a broad range of transactions, extending beyond traditional retail sales.
 Simply put, every small business can easily sell its services online, may it be a fitness trainer selling online training sessions or a lawyer selling a consultation meeting.